 Details are at the bottom of this page.

-Our second song today is “This is my prayer in the desert (Desert song)”.
+Our second song today is “Shine Jesus Shine”.
 Please click the play button to watch the clip and join your voice in singing when the song begins.

-The final song for today is “How Deep The Father’s Love For Us”.
+The final song for today is “Be Unto Your Name”.
 Please click the play button to watch the clip and join your voice in singing when the song begins.

 You can also give from this link by moving your mouse over the purple Tithes and Offerings “campaign” .